Mission Community Hospital

 - Personal toiletries

 We suggest that you do not bring jewelry or other valuable possessions as we can not assume responsibility for them.
-However, if necessary, we have a vault on premises for limited storage.

 Any medications you bring with you should be turned over immediately to your nurse.
 While you are an inpatient, medication not prescribed by your attending physician may not be taken, and will be returned to you at the time of your discharge.
 Please let your physician know of the medications you are taking to avoid incurring an adverse reaction to those that are prescribed or administered during your stay.